Game Changer? The Impact of the VW Emission Cheating Scandal on the Co-integration of Large Automakers’ Securities’

 One of the longest serving faculty members, Professor Paul Griffin has been at the Graduate School of Management since 1981.
 He talks about teaching at the School, the student experience and how it translates to the business world.
 “Business is not about individual cultures and all that.
 It’s about economic growth and prosperity.
 That’s what we’re here for: to learn about that and understand how to make the world a better place.”

-Before joining UC Davis, Snyder served as a full-time member of the Charles W. Lamden School of Accountancy at San Diego State University (SDSU) for the past 24 years.
+Before joining UC Davis in 2012, Snyder served as a full-time member of the Charles W. Lamden School of Accountancy at San Diego State University (SDSU) for the past 24 years.
 Prior to that, he was an adjunct faculty at SDSU as well as a partner with Deloitte Haskins and Sells.
 He was also a professor at the University of Southern California, his alma mater, from 1992 to 1994.

 Implementing Management Innovations: Lessons Learned from Activity Based Costing in the U.S. Automobile Industry is the result of a long-term study of the implementation of activity-based costing (ABC) inside two of America’s largest automobile companies.